-Now the range has expanded to a rather massive 252 colours, including the fascinating Primateks and also the 48 luminescent, pearlescent and interference colours that I won't include here.
-They are arranged based on the two colour charts I have - the newest and a previous one.
+The original range expanded to a massive 252 colours, including the fascinating Primateks and also the 48 luminescent, pearlescent and interference colours that I won't include here.
+The following charts are arranged based on the two colour charts I have - the newest and a previous one.
 Colour reproduction is not bad, but not perfect.

 Of course you don't need all these colours and nor have I bought them all.
-I've bought many of them, collected others as free samples and been sent a few by fellow artists and Daniel Smith the company - including the 8 new colours.
-But many have been tested only from the wonderful dot cards that Daniel Smith were the first to produce, such as the Mayan Yellow and many of the other Mayan colours.
+I've bought many of them, collected others as free samples and been sent a few by fellow artists and the Daniel Smith company.
+But many have been tested only from the wonderful dot cards that Daniel Smith were the first to produce.

-I can talk about colours for ever, but will just include a few comments here about the colours I particularly like or use or recommend a lot.
+I can talk about colours for ever, especially these ones.
+However I will just include a few comments here about the colours I particularly like or use or recommend a lot.
 The choices are vast :-)

 I love Buff Titanium - think of it as an unbleached white.
 Lovely granulation and perfect for beaches and sandstone, snow gums and marble.
 There are quite a few great lemon and mid yellows to enjoy.

 I tend to mix my own purples, but there are some lovely granulating pigments that can add texture to your paintings.
 PV49, PV14 and PV15 are never powerful colours, but have interesting granulation.
 Mixing Ultramarine with PV19 creates fabulous strong and granulating purples.